 Monetary planning remains a core part of CBY's strategy moving forward.
-In the absence of a foreign reserve buffer, a strong commitment to the annual monetary-plan targets remains the only tool at CBY's disposal in its effort to contain inflationary pressures and stabilize exchange rate movements.
+In the absence of a foreign reserve buffer, a strong commitment to the Annual Monetary Plan targets remains the only tool at CBY's disposal in its effort to contain inflationary pressures and stabilize exchange rate movements.
 The CBY remains committed to the effective implementation of its 2022 annual monetary plan, as well.
 Recall that the 2022 monetary plan projected broad money and reserve money to grow by 18 and 15.6 percent, respectively.

-The monitoring of the annual monetary plan's implementation revealed that, overall, the CBY was successful in its mission to control money supply growth over the first half of 2022.
-Indeed, during this period, base money declined by 1.3 percent
+The monitoring of the annual monetary plan's implementation revealed that, overall, the CBY was successful in its mission to control money supply growth until September 2022.
+Indeed, during this period, base money declined by 1.4 percent (equal to YER 62.2 billion), well below the target of 15.6 percent.
+This reflected a 3.1 percent decrease in monetary emissions (equal to YER 119.7 billion), combined with an 8.4 percent increase in bank reserves (equal to YER 57.5 billion).
+Broad money (M2) growth rate until September 2022 is estimated at 0.8 percent, well below the annual target of 18 percent considered in the annual monetary plan.

-(equal to YER 57.8 billion), well below the target of 15.6 percent.
-This reflected a 2.9 percent decrease in monetary emissions (equal to YER 111.2 billion), combined with a 7.8 percent increase in bank reserves (equal to YER 53.4 billion).
-Broad money (M2) growth rate during the first half of the CY 2022 is estimated at 0.1 percent, well below the annual target of 18 percent considered in the annual monetary plan.
+Under the current macroeconomic conditions, and given how prices have soared since 2014, the CBY's plan to restore macro-financial stability relies on several indispensable objectives:

-Under the current macroeconomic conditions, and given how prices have soared since 2014, the CBY's plan to restore macro-financial stability relies on several indispensable objectives: tightening monetary policy and improving monetary impulse transmission to the real sector, addressing external imbalances by promoting private sector exports and competitive import substitution activities, and allowing greater exchange rate flexibility while building up foreign reserves.
+tightening monetary policy and improving monetary impulse transmission to the real sector, addressing external imbalances by promoting private sector exports and competitive import substitution activities, and allowing greater exchange rate flexibility while building up foreign reserves.